Risk-averse design of tall buildings for uncertain wind conditions: Accounting for uncertainties

 Details of the random variables in this section are summarized in \Cref{table:uncertainties}. \Cref{fig:Windprofile} shows the magnitude of the mean wind profile with respect to the height variable $z$.
 The turbulence intensity at a height $z$ along the direction $e_i$ is defined as the temporal standard deviation of the turbulence ($\sigma_{i}$) divided by the mean wind speed ($\overline{u}(z)$), namely

-As a calibration of the wind generation procedure, the turbulence intensity along the height of the domain is compared with the turbulence intensity suggested by Eurocode EN-1991-1-4 \cite{EN1991-4} at the nominal value of the roughness length $z_0=0.05$ \cite{EN1991-4}.\footnote{The roughness length $z_0=0.05$ is set for terrain category II, which corresponds to areas with low vegetation and isolated obstacles in joint committee on structural safely \cite{jcss2001probabilistic}.} It can be seen from the left and middle plots in~\Cref{fig:Windprofile} both profiles are in good agreement.
+To validate the wind generation procedure, the turbulence intensity along the height of the domain is compared with the turbulence intensity suggested by Eurocode EN-1991-1-4 \cite{EN1991-4} at the nominal value of the roughness length $z_0=0.05$m \cite{EN1991-4}.\footnote{The roughness length $z_0=0.05$m is set for terrain category II, which corresponds to areas with low vegetation and isolated obstacles in joint committee on structural safely \cite{jcss2001probabilistic}.} It can be seen from the left and middle plots in~\Cref{fig:Windprofile} both profiles are in good agreement.
 The standard deviation $\sigma_{\bmu}$ is computed from 350 independent samples of the wind velocity model $\bmu = \overline{\bmu} + \bmu^\prime$ with the random variables given in~\Cref{table:uncertainties}.